A DVR (digital video recorder) is a storage device used by many models of home security cameras to save footage.

 2. Plug the audio cable into the DVR

-Plug the left and right plugs on one end into the left and right RCA inputs on the back of the DVR.
+To transfer sound in addition to video, plug the left and right audio plugs into the left and right RCA inputs on the back of the DVR.

-Plug the left and right plugs on the other end of the audio cable into the left and right RCA inputs on the digital transfer box.
+Then, plug the other ends of the audio cables into the RCA inputs on the digital transfer box.

 3. Plug the USB connector into a computer

-Plug the USB connector into the USB port on your laptop or computer.
+Connect the digital transfer box to the USB port on your laptop or computer via the USB cable.

 4. Insert the installer disc

-If you’ve never transferred data from DVR to hard drive before, you’ll need to install the digital transfer program onto the computer you’re using.
+If you’ve never transferred data from DVR to hard drive before, install the digital transfer program onto the computer you’re using.

-If you don’t have the disc or if your computer doesn’t have a disk drive, a quick Google search may reveal the drivers you need to install for it to work.
-Download them.
+If you don’t have the disk or your computer doesn’t have a disk drive, a quick Google search will reveal the drivers you need to install.
+The instruction manual may also include links to download necessary drivers.

 When the icon appears on the desktop for the installer disk, click it to open the options.
-If downloaded from the internet instead, click to install it.
+If downloaded from the internet, click to install it.

-Follow the instructions that appear on the screen to install the digital transfer program onto the computer.
+Follow the instructions that appear onscreen to install the digital transfer program onto the computer.

-Once installed, eject the disc and restart the computer.
+Once installed, eject the disk and restart the computer if instructed.

 6. Launch the digital transfer program